-Once you receive or learn of a decision or an Adverse Benefit Determination by us that you would like us to reconsider, you may file an Internal Appeal.
-Your Internal Appeal will be reviewed by people who were not involved in making the decision you are appealing.
-Your Internal Appeal may be reviewed as either a Standard Internal Appeal or as an Expedited Internal Appeal.
-If an immediate decision is required due to your health needs, an Expedited Appeal may be requested.
+Once you receive or learn of a decision of an Adverse Benefit Determination by us that you would like us to reconsider, you may file an internal Appeal.
+Internal Appeals are handled within Coordinated Care and will be reviewed by people who were not involved in making the decision you are appealing.
+Your internal Appeal may be reviewed as either a standard internal Appeal or as an expedited internal Appeal.
+If an immediate decision is required due to your health needs, you, your Provider or your Authorized Representative may request an expedited internal Appeal.

 Appeals can be initiated through either written or verbal request.
-A Grievance and Appeal Form may be found online at: https://Ambetter.CoordinatedCareHealth.com/resources/handbooks-forms.html.
-A written request may be faxed to 877-941-8078 or mailed to Coordinated Care at:
+A Member Appeal Form may be found online at: https://Ambetter.CoordinatedCareHealth.com/resources/handbooks-forms.html.
+A written request may be faxed to 1-855-218-0589 or mailed to Coordinated Care at:

-Appeal Department Coordinated Care 1145 Broadway, Suite 300 Tacoma, WA 98402
+Ambetter from Coordinated Care Appeals Department 1145 Broadway, Suite 300 Tacoma, WA 98402

-To request an Appeal by phone, please call Member Services at: 1-877-687-1197 (TTY/ TDD 1-877-941-9238)
+To request an Appeal by phone, please call Member Services at: 1-877-687-1197 (TTY: 711)

-An acknowledgement letter will be sent within 72 hours of receipt of the Internal Appeal.
+An acknowledgement letter will be sent within 72 hours of receipt of the internal Appeal.

-Internal Appeals, including Expedited Appeals, must be pursued within 180 calendar days of receipt of the original determination.
+Internal Appeals, including expedited internal Appeals, must be pursued within 180 calendar days of receipt of the original determination.
 If your request for Appeal is not received within this time period, you will not be able to continue to pursue the Appeal process and may jeopardize your ability to pursue the matter in any forum.
 If you or your treating Provider determines that your health could be jeopardized by waiting for a decision under the regular Appeal process, you or your Provider may specifically request an Expedited Appeal and a review by an Independent Review Organization concurrently.
 Please see Expedited Appeals later in this section for more information.